nabilelasri98/Advanced-Machine-Learing/README.md

 ## Assignment 3: Designing a CNN architecture and its formation.
 The third assignment consists in the classification of numbers from 0 to 9, developing a convolutional neural network, starting from the MNIST dataset.
 Moreover there is a constraint in the number of parameters used: maximum 6000.

+## Assignement 4: Transfer Learning using a CNN pretrained on IMAGENET
+The objective of this assignment is to perform transfer learning using a Convolutional Neural Network pretrained on the well-known IMAGENET dataset.
+The chosen task is the classification of images in 4 classes: neutrophil, eosinophil, monocyte and lymphocyte.
+The dataset is available on kaggle at the following link: https://www.kaggle.com/paultimothymooney/blood-cells